 First, we checked out the Loftus Store.
 If you’ve read the books, you know that Mr. Loftus and his store play a part in the nail-biting saga of The Long Winter.
 How amazing is it that you can still visit the store today!
 This store sits downtown in the little town of De Smet.

 This store is packed with Laura Ingalls Wilder items.
 We couldn’t possibly leave the store without a little stuffed Jack the Bulldog and Black Susan the cat.

 I also bought a children’s storybook version of the Little House books for Kristin.
-We love these books; the pictures are so beautiful, and it’s a great way to introduce kids to the stories before reading the originals.
-We got Summertime in the Big Woods.
-If you would like to purchase this book or one of the others, I’ve provided an affliliate link below.
+We love these books; the pictures are so beautiful, and it’s a great way to introduce kids to the stories before reading the originals, so we purchased Summertime in the Big Woods.

 We did check out the Memorial Society, but we were too late for a tour that evening, and the first tours in the morning were filled by school groups.
 Though we were just out for the summer, schools were still in session here.

 Kristin is holding her new Jack.
 Black Susan is on the ground on the other side of the picture.

 We decided to check out the gravesites before heading over to the Homestead.
 It’s just a short drive, and there are signs to get you to the graves of Pa, Ma, Mary, Carrie, and Grace.
 You can even see the grave of Almanzo and Laura’s baby son.